mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 - **Cross-Border Collaboration:** Foster partnerships among global researchers, manufacturers, and providers.

 ### 4.2 Price Transparency and Cost Reduction Measures
-#### a) Mandatory Disclosure
-Manufacturers must disclose:
-- Base production and development costs.
-- Pricing structure with profit margins.
-- Comparative pricing data domestically and internationally.

-#### b) Public Access
+#### a) Public Access
-All pricing information must be accessible through the **dFDA** for patient and provider comparison.
+All pricing information must be accessible through the dFDA for patient and provider comparison.

 ### 4.3 Enhancing Competition
 #### a) Facilitating Generic Entry